hackberrydev/alas/README.md

 instructions](https://janet-lang.org/1.21.0/docs/index.html) for more
 information.

 Since Janet wasn't tested on Windows, we expect some problems.
-To avoid some problems, you can try running `alas` from the same directory as you plan file, to avoid path related issues.
+You can try running `alas` from the same directory as you plan file, to avoid path related issues.

 ### Common Usage